PhilipRamkeerat/PhilipRamkeerat/README.md

 ### Hi there 👋

-My name is Philip, I'm a FullStack Javascript at INDT, and I've been working in tech since 2017.
+My name is Philip, I'm a Frontend Javascript Developer, and I've been working in tech since 2017.
 I'm from Brazil, Manaus.
 I love working with frontend, specifically with Angular.

 - 🔭 I’m currently working on fullstack project